What are VAX Computer Systems?

 Education and Academia

 VAX computers were staples in educational institutions.
-They supported research, teaching, and served as access points for students and faculty.
+They supported research and teaching and served as access points for students and faculty.
 Universities used them for programming courses and research projects.
 VAX’s reliability made it a valuable academic resource.

 Telecommunications